redxtech/nixfiles/readme.md

 ## Structure

+> lol this section is very outdated and will be updated soon:tm:

 - `flake.nix`: Entrypoint for hosts and home configurations.
 Also exposes a devshell for boostrapping (`nix develop` or `nix-shell`).
 - `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`.